Air Force Seeks to Modernize Air Operations Weapons System

-The U.S. Air Force is launching an effort to develop the next generation of its Air Operations Center (AOC) Weapons System, according to a program announcement posted on Sam.gov on Feb.
+The U.S. Air Force is launching an effort to develop the next generation of its Air Operations Center (AOC) Weapons System, according to a program announcement posted on SAM.gov on Feb.
 18.

 The effort will begin with market research to identify and explore cutting-edge technologies and innovative approaches to modernization, according to the announcement.
 The service’s software factory, Kessel Run, will lead the market research initiative.